Sarah-Elizabeth Langford: Personal life

 Langford held the Miss District of Columbia 2002 and Miss District of Columbia USA 2005 titles and competed at Miss America 2003 and Miss USA 2005.
 She also won $50,000 on the NBC hit show Fear Factor, a promotional appearance for Miss USA.

 Langford is believed to have married Kasim Reed in 2014, while he was serving his second term as Atlanta's mayor, before their baby was born in May/June.
-The Mayor's office announced their marriage and also the name of their daughter, Maria Kristan Reed.
+The Mayor's office announced their marriage and the birth of their daughter.